Can jets of air keep covid-19 off buffet food? One company banks on it.

-The long-time symbol of American overindulgence has been harder to come by since mid-March, when the U.S. Food and Drug Administration recommended “discontinuing self-service buffets and salad bars” until the coronavirus crisis subsides.
+The longtime symbol of American overindulgence has been harder to come by since mid-March, when the U.S. Food and Drug Administration recommended “discontinuing self-service buffets and salad bars” until the coronavirus crisis subsides.

 In the months since, some of the nation’s most popular buffet chains closed shop.
 Others embraced curbside pickup or invented new post-outbreak experiences such as “no-touch” all-you-can-eat dinners.